 Several therapies target the acute signs and symptoms of transverse myelitis:

 - Intravenous steroids.
-After your diagnosis, you'll likely receive steroids through a vein in your arm over the course of several days.
+You'll probably receive steroids through a vein in your arm over the course of several days.
 Steroids help reduce the inflammation in your spinal column.

 Plasma exchange therapy.
-People who don't respond to intravenous steroids may undergo plasma exchange therapy.
-This therapy involves removing the straw-colored fluid in which blood cells are suspended (plasma) and replacing the plasma with special fluids.
+People who don't respond to intravenous steroids may need plasma exchange therapy.
+This involves removing the straw-colored fluid in which blood cells are suspended (plasma) and replacing the plasma with special fluids.

-It's not certain how this therapy helps people with transverse myelitis, but it may be that plasma exchange removes antibodies that are involved in inflammation.
+It's not certain how this therapy helps people with transverse myelitis, but it may be that plasma exchange removes inflammatory antibodies.

 - Antiviral medication.
-Some people who have a viral infection of the spinal cord may be treated with antiviral medication.
+Some people who have a viral infection of the spinal cord may be treated with medications to treat the virus.

 Pain medication.
 Chronic pain is a common complication of transverse myelitis.
-Medications that may lessen muscle pain include common pain relievers, including acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve).
+Medications that may lessen muscle pain include common pain relievers, such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve.)

 Nerve pain may be treated with antidepressant drugs, such as sertraline (Zoloft), and anticonvulsant drugs, such as gabapentin (Neurontin, Gralise) or pregabalin (Lyrica).